 To that end, it was a matter of luck that one of the most recent recipes that ended up being cut from Vegan Desserts fits perfectly into the requirements for this wheat-free holiday; The fact that it happens to be delicious for the remaining 51 weeks of the year is an added bonus.
 Combining simple but pleasing flavors, easy to whip up, and the perfect size to feed a small dinner party, the recipe could also be doubled to accommodate a larger crowd… Or so that you can freeze leftover mini cheesecakes to snack on throughout the week.

-2 Tablespoons Non-Dairy Margarine or Coconut Oil, Melted
+- 2 Tablespoons Vegan Butter or Coconut Oil, Melted

 - 8 Ounces (1 Cup) Vegan Cream Cheese

 - 2 Tablespoons Cornstarch [Not Appropriate for Passover] or Potato Starch

 - 1/4 Teaspoon Vanilla Extract

 - Preheat your oven to 350 and lightly grease and flour 12 mini muffin cups.

 - For the crust, simply combine all of the ingredients to form a moist but crumbly mixture, and firmly press 1 tablespoon of this into the bottom of each mini muffin cup.
 Stash the pan in your freezer while you assemble the filling.

 - Beat together the cream cheese, corn starch, and sugar in your stand mixer on low speed, or with a wide spatula, until smooth.
 Pour in the limoncello and vanilla, mixing until thoroughly combined.